 Millions of school children with dyslexia endure frustration and demoralization on a daily basis as they struggle to acquire skills that many of us take for granted.
 If your child is struggling with reading and writing, how do you know if dyslexia is the cause?
 Where can you go for help?

 For over two decades, the Scottish Rite Masons, Northern Masonic Jurisdiction, have been national leaders in the effort to help children and their families overcome the painful obstacles of dyslexia.
-With more than 50 active Dyslexia Centers in 13 states, the Children's Dyslexia Centers tackle the challenge of dyslexia head-on, both by providing free tutoring for children with dyslexia and by training a growing cadre of highly skilled and dedicated tutors.
+With 49 active Dyslexia Centers in 13 states, the Children's Dyslexia Centers tackle the challenge of dyslexia head-on, both by providing free tutoring for children with dyslexia and by training a growing cadre of highly skilled and dedicated tutors.

 Dyslexia is an inherited neurological disorder that affects the way people learn to read and speak as well as how they process things mathematically.
 Famous dyslexics include Thomas Edison, Winston Churchill, Leonardo DaVinci, Walt Disney, Tom Cruise and Whoopi Goldberg.

 Dyslexia affects one out of every five people, and affects boys and girls in equal numbers.
 Children left with untreated dyslexia often suffer devastating personal consequences.
 It is the number one reason teenagers drop out of school, and is a primary factor in juvenile delinquency.
 Research reveals that children with untreated dyslexia can become underachieving adults unable to contribute to society at their fullest capacity.

 Dyslexia is, however, a treatable condition.
 Children with dyslexia need professional help, and the earlier they receive it, the greater their chances of achieving normal, fully functional lives.